-Employees may fail to file the information.
+- Employees may fail to file the information.

-Employees may not share the expertise or the information they collected with them when they leave.
+- Employees may not share the expertise or the information they collected with them when they leave.

 Besides this, having specialized teams and departments often leads to the creation of data silos.
 This causes confusion – teams may be ignorant of the fact that they are not pulling in the same direction.

 Helpjuice fixes these problems to a large extent with its cloud-based internal knowledge base platform.
-It allows organizations compile all the information in one place and let employees access it whenever they want.
+It allows organizations to compile all the information in one place and let employees access it whenever they want.
 This way, every time someone has a doubt, they can visit the knowledge base, and clarify it in minutes.
 Eliminating the need to rely on anyone.

 Here are some of Helpjuice’s stand out features:

-It includes a content management system for writing and editing knowledge base articles.
+- It includes a content management system for writing and editing knowledge base articles.

-Administrators can give role-based permissions and monitor the performance of leading contributors to the knowledge base.
+- Administrators can give role-based permissions and monitor the performance of leading contributors to the knowledge base.

-Powerful customization and styling tools enable you to create visually appealing content easily.
+- Powerful customization and styling tools enable you to create visually appealing content easily.

-You can display a question in multiple categories and set tags to improve their findability.
+- You can display a question in multiple categories and set tags to improve their findability.

-Learn what people are searching for, what results are they getting, and more.
+- Learn what people are searching for, what results are they getting, and more.

-Its powerful search engine enables employees to find what they are looking for quickly.
+- Its powerful search engine enables employees to find what they are looking for quickly.

-It’s flexible and customizable, so it’s easy to design a knowledge base specific to your company and its needs.
+- It’s flexible and customizable, so it’s easy to design a knowledge base specific to your company and its needs.

 You’d definitely love

-It’s very easy to use and navigate.
+- It’s very easy to use and navigate.

-The content can be edited and submitted for review quickly.
+- The content can be edited and submitted for review quickly.

 They have a 7-day free trial.
 Post that, you having pricing plans that starting at $199/mo.
 This includes 30 collaborators/ users.